facebookincubator/ForgeArmory/ttps/cred-and-key-mgmt/macos/prompt-cli/README.md

 ## Arguments

-- **detect:** If set to false, the script will not check the log file for entries indicating the execution of the fake prompt.
+- **detect:** If set to false, the TTP will not check the log file for entries indicating the execution of the fake prompt.
 Default value is `false`.

 ## Pre-requisites